The case for metal wire management in large-scale solar systems

 What’s the remedy here?
 All-metal products with engineered surfaces.
-Examples of all-metal products with engineered surfaces include a soft aluminum hanger with aggressive deburring post-processing.
+Examples of all-metal products with engineered surfaces include an aluminum hanger designed with a large radius at every cable contact surface.
 Another example is a round wire formed into a product that can hold and manage cable.

 These are reliable, result in a reduced LCOE, and have a lower carbon footprint.
 In fact, metal wire management components – if engineered appropriately – will last the lifetime of the plant, even in the most extreme weather conditions.